keviny1273/nginx-jupyter-reverseproxy/README.md

+# Canning this project!!
+Due to the need to safely request certificate from Let's Encrypt for this to work, the reserve proxy shall be provided centrally rather than as an individual container per team.
+Therefore, whilst this worked in principle, it shall no longer be progressed.

 # nginx-jupyter-reverseproxy

 provides jupyter notebook with a reverse proxy using nginx.
 Great for providing SSL and also bypassing web socket issues when accessing behind a firewall.
 Once running browse to https://[ip address]/.
 As a self-signed certificate is used, you'll need to accept any security warnings!

 # Set-up Docker